pippellia-btc/rely/README.md

 The Dispatcher is responsible for broadcasting newly received events to all matching subscriptions.
 To accomplish this task efficiently, it maintains inverted indexes for all active subscriptions of all clients, an approach inspired by [strfry](https://github.com/hoytech/strfry).

 However, the Dispatcher is not the ultimate authority on the subscriptions state.
 Each client is the authority for its own subscriptions, while the dispatcher only maintains an eventually-consistent snapshot of the active ones.
-This decision is motivated by two reasons:
+The rationale and trade-offs are covered in [docs/configuration-and-performance.md](docs/configuration-and-performance.md), and boil down to:

 1. having CLOSEs cancel the subscriptions as fast as possible to save work.
 2. making calls to `Client.Subscriptions` very efficiently.